Scott Fraser (politician): 39th Parliament

 For the 2009 provincial election Fraser's electoral district was re-arranged, removing Qualicum Beach, to create Alberni-Pacific Rim.
-Fraser was challenged by the 53-year-old former mayor of Ucluelet Dianne St. Jacques representing the BC Liberals, Paul Musgrave for the BC Green Party, and Nanaimo resident Dallas Hills for the BC Refederation Party.
-Fraser won his riding taking over 50% of the vote but his party again formed the official opposition to the BC Liberals who formed their third consecutive majority government.
+Fraser was challenged by the former mayor of Ucluelet Dianne St. Jacques representing the BC Liberals, Paul Musgrave for the BC Green Party, and Nanaimo resident Dallas Hills for the BC Refederation Party.
+Fraser won his riding taking over 50% of the vote, but his party again formed the official opposition to the BC Liberals who formed their third consecutive majority government.
 As the 39th Parliament began, party leader Carole James reassigned Fraser to be the critic for community and rural development, though he stayed on the Select Standing Committee on Aboriginal Affairs which, like the previous parliament, was not convened.
 He was also appointed to the Special Committee on Cosmetic Pesticides during the 3rd and 4th sessions (2011–2012) which reviewed the potential for regulations or bans on cosmetic pesticides.

 Fraser continued to advocate for improvements to Bamfield Road and protection of Hamilton marsh, even though his new riding did not cover the land, and to speak out against the BC Liberal forestry management.
 Fraser was a proponent of bringing new sawmill technology, developed by the German company Voith, which purported to require less than 10% of the energy required in the existing Kraft process, produce the same yields with only 25% of the pollution while being able to use pine beetle-killed logs.
 Negotiations took place between Voith, Catalyst Paper, and the BC government but broke down over insufficient investment commitment and guarantees, though Fraser continued to promote the technology.

 Fraser introduced one piece of legislation during the 39th Parliament: Cave Protection Act, 2010 (Bill M-206).
 Introduced on May 27, 2010, the bill proposed to create a registry of all cave sites and enable the government to prosecute people who damage cave sites.
 There are several cave systems on Vancouver Island, including karst caves, which had come under threat of being damaged due to logging and mining operations.

-After Bob Simpson was removed from the BC NDP caucus for publicly criticizing the party leadership, Fraser added Simpson's old role of critic Aboriginal issues to his portfolio.
+After Bob Simpson was removed from the BC NDP caucus for publicly criticizing the party leadership, Fraser added Simpson's old role of critic of Aboriginal issues to his portfolio.
 As several other caucus members questioned the leadership of Carole James, Fraser remained loyal to her and was surprised when she resigned.
 During the subsequent leadership election, Fraser endorsed John Horgan, stating "I believe he has the best business sense, balanced by 'environment' and 'social justice.'"
 Adrian Dix went on to win and appointed Fraser as critic for aboriginal relations, moving the role of critic for community and rural development to Harry Lali.